allenyin55/academy-live-events-fork/README.md

 This script uses `anyscale ray exec-cmd` to run an Academy repo script `/usr/ubuntu/<project_name>/tools/fix-jupyter.sh` that will be on the head node by this point.

-> **WARNING:** This script runs synchronously through each session, one at a time, because of problems with the Anyscale gateway getting overwhelmed when too many requests are made.
+> **WARNING:** This script runs synchronously through each session, one at a time, to avoid stressing the Anyscale gateway.

 ## Check the Sessions